Jacquard 04: Extending The Data Model

 So, now that we’ve been though a couple of rounds of thinking about the data structures, we can write some code, yes?
 Well, no, not exactly, not quite yet.
 Instead we’re going to explore what the API for using this code might look like, and we’re going to do that by writing some test code, or at least outlining some test cases.

-First, we’re going to need to be able to add Account
+First, we’re going to need to be able to add Account objects to

-objects.
+User objects, and Post objects to Account objects.
 The code for

 that will probably look something like: